hbctraining/Intro-to-ChIPseq-flipped/lessons/04_alignment_using_bowtie2.md

   > | 512 | read fails platform/vendor quality checks |
   > | 1024| read is PCR or optical duplicate |
   >
-  > * For a given alignment, each of these flags are either **on or off** indicating the condition is **true or false**.
+  > * For a given alignment, each of these flags are either **on or off**, indicating the condition is **true or false**.
   > * The `FLAG` is a combination of all of the individual flags (from the table above) that are true for the alignment
   > * The beauty of the flag values is that **any combination of flags can only result in one sum**.
   >
   > **There are tools that help you translate the bitwise flag, for example [this one from Picard](https://broadinstitute.github.io/picard/explain-flags.html)**

-- **`RNAME`:** is the reference sequence name, giving the chromosome to which the read mapped.
-The example read is from chromosome 1 which explains why we see 'chr1'.
+- **`RNAME`:** is the reference sequence name, giving the chromosome to which the read maps.
+The example read is from chromosome 1, which explains why we see 'chr1'.
 - **`POS`:** refers to the 1-based leftmost position of the alignment.
 - **`MAPQ`:** is giving us the alignment quality, the scale of which will depend on the aligner being used.
 - **`CIGAR`:** is a sequence of letters and numbers that represent the *edits or operations* required to match the read to the reference.
 The letters are operations that are used to indicate which bases align to the reference (i.e. match, mismatch, deletion, insertion), and the numbers indicate the associated base lengths for each 'operation'.

-Now to the remaning fields in our SAM file:
+Now to the remaining fields in our SAM file:

 ![SAM1](../img/sam_bam3.png)